rodrigo-munguia/Hybrid_VSLAM/README.md

 ```
 8.- Press the key "p".

-*Notes on the sample dataset:* The sample dataset was captured in an unstructured outdoor environment (the soil is composed mainly of dirt).
-Note that for this flight trajectory, the first loop is consistently closed and the second loop is randomly closed.
-The parameters can be modified in the configuration file /config/params.yaml to change the results and performance of the method.
+*Notes on the sample dataset:* The parameters can be modified in the configuration file /config/quad_params.yaml to change the results and performance of the method.